sshyran/ircjsbot/README.md

 Then just add the ones you want to the configuration file.

 ## Contributing
-Things that need work, which would improve [IRC-js](https://github.com/gf3/IRC-js/tree/nlogax/experimental) and this project a lot:
+Things that need work, which would improve [IRC-js](https://github.com/gf3/IRC-js/tree/master) and this project a lot:

-* Go through the various IRC commands and make sure that the corresponding handlers in IRC-js handle them properly.
+* Use the various IRC commands and make sure that the corresponding handlers in IRC-js handle them properly.
 * Especially the ones that involve channels and users, so that we have a consistent and correct view of them.
 * Expand upon the mock IRC server, making it more like an actual server.
 Would make testing a lot nicer.
 * Make nice plugins, and fix or report things that suck about the API.

-Most of the fun stuff happens in [IRC-js](https://github.com/gf3/IRC-js/tree/nlogax/experimental), so if you are interested, check that out.
+If you like hacking on servers, there's a rudimentary [IRC server](https://github.com/gf3/IRC-js/blob/master/spec/server.js) used for testing.

-While developing, use the `--use_strict --harmony` V8 options (if your version of node does not yet contain some of my patches, `--use_strict` will make node itself crash.
-In that cause, you are excused).
+Making it more like a proper IRC server would improve testing a lot.
-Prefer `const` over `let` or `var` wherever possible.
+Most of the fun stuff happens in [IRC-js](https://github.com/gf3/IRC-js/tree/master), so if you are interested, check that out.

-The bot uses the same code style as IRC-js.
-It is not specified anywhere, so just try to be consistent.
+Some Harmony features are used, so pass the `--harmony` V8 option when starting the bot.